cachrisman/locale_publishing_extension/README.md

 [Contentful](https://www.contentful.com) is a content management platform for web applications, mobile apps and connected devices.
 It allows you to create, edit & manage content in the cloud and publish it anywhere via powerful API.
 Contentful offers tools for managing editorial teams and enabling cooperation between organizations.

-This extension provides a widget which lives in the sidebar of the Contentful webapp and provides a way to select which locales of the current document to publish.
-The unselected locales are published with empty values.
+This extension provides a widget which lives in the sidebar of the Contentful webapp and provides a way to select which locales of the current entry to publish.
+The unselected locales are published with either the previously published value or empty values.
 After publishing the values of the unselected locales are restored to their previous values.

 <img width="333" alt="screenshot" src="https://user-images.githubusercontent.com/6521666/40333977-1326f416-5d10-11e8-83ce-3ee8bd47ec18.png">